-Plain and simple, we were deceived by the midwife… by the (un)real mother and (un)loving grandmother of Marc Andrei… by (of all people) Sister Babe.
-Never mind the first two… but my oh my, not Sister Babe.
+Plain and simple, we were deceived by the midwife, by the (un)real mother and (un)loving grandmother of Marc Andrei, and by (of all people) ate Baby.
+Never mind the first two… but my oh my, not sister Baby.

 Not her, not ate Baby, I have respected her tremendously.
 I admired her courage as a leader and integrity as a person.
 I was hoping that what my wife’s cousin had confirmed was not true.
 Ate Baby would not allow herself to be a part of such a deception.
 She would not do that to me.
 We’re friends.
 We’re both officers of the homeowners’ association.
 We’re both Ilocanos.

-The MIDWIFE… What wrong have we done to her?
-Giving birth is what she does, not ACTING.
-I believed her story… yes… her short story… I forgot that a story could either be a real or just fabricated.
+The MIDWIFE?
+What wrong have we done to her?
+HELPING MOTHERS GIVE BIRTH is what she does, not ACTING.
+I believed her story.
+Yes, her story.
+I forgot that a story could either be a real or just fabricated.
 Fiction.
 Did I just say fiction?
 I did.
-Fiction is a product of the imagination…would I believe that indeed, the TRUTH is stranger FICTION… In the lying-in clinic that Wednesday evening… in her own turf… she was the most credible person… because I know that every professional is bound by ethical standards.
+Fiction is a product of the imagination.
+The TRUTH, indeed, is stranger than FICTION.
+In the lying-in clinic that Wednesday evening, in her own turf, she was the most credible person.
+I know that every professional is bound by ethical standards.
 I wondered what ethical standards a midwife like her follows.
-Was she taught that it is RIGHT to DECEIVE a CHILDLESS COUPLE so that the BABY of a HEARTLESS MOTHER will have security?
-Or could it be that the midwife has a problem with SEMANTICS… she probably thought that the word LYING in her LYING-IN CLINIC means telling something that misleads or deceives.
+Was she not taught that it isn’t RIGHT to DECEIVE a CHILDLESS COUPLE so that the BABY of a HEARTLESS MOTHER will have security?
+Or could it be that the midwife has a problem with SEMANTICS.
+She probably thought that the word LYING in her LYING-IN CLINIC means telling something that misleads or deceives.

 The (un)real MOTHER and (un)loving GRANDMOTHER.
 Well, what they did to Marc Andrei speaks volumes of what kind of people are they?
 They are like moon jellies – BONELESS, BRAINLESS & HEARTLESS.